Mother’s Day – A Flawed Model for Leadership

 Many years ago, working with one of my leaders on this very topic, I had observed an unhealthy tension between the leader (Ron) and his staff members.
 With one particular staff member (Robbie), it was especially pronounced.

-I met with Robbie and asked him what he was so angry.
+I met with Robbie and asked him why he was so angry with Ron.
 He proceeded to describe the dysfunction between Ron and the whole staff.

 One of the examples Robbie cited was that when Ron would walk in to work every morning, he would walk right past every one of his co-workers without saying a word, much less “good morning.”
 Hearing these examples, I sat the two of them down to talk about these behaviors in order to bring insight to Ron, and facilitate a healthier work environment.